 My three daughters were as beautiful as they were good, and much loved by people throughout the isles of the West.
-Then one day, as they sat on the rocks on the edge of the sea, dipping their feet in the water, there arose a great beast from under the waves and swept them away beneath the ocean.
+Then one day, as they sat on the rocks on the edge of the sea, dipping their feet in the water, a great beast arose from under the waves and swept them away beneath the ocean.

-I shouted at them, and called them into my hall.
+I shouted at them and called them into my hall.
 “Why did you choose to play shinny in front of my castle when you knew full well that you would be reminding me of my daughters?
 You will suffer the pain you have made me suffer!”

 The ship was built in seven days.
 We loaded it with a great store of food and wine, and the lads sailed away.